mental-health-org/mental_health_be/README.md

 ### Learning Goals

+* Use an agile process to turn well defined requirements into deployed and production ready software
+* Implement professional git workflow using Git Rebase
-* Building a RESTful API with a Django/Python backend
+* Build a RESTful API with a Django/Python
-* Collaborating with a frontend team
+* Collaborate with front-end team in order to complete and deploy features that have been outlined in the MVP
-* Python TDD practices
+* Develop a basic understanding of Python/Django TDD practices

 ## Technologies